gorect/Docker/README.md

 ```bash
 docker-compose up -d
 ```
 Ensure Docker and Docker Compose are installed on your system.
-If not, refer to the Docker installation aection of this repo to get started.
+If not, refer to the Docker installation section of this repo to get started.

 ## 📂 Usage
 Each project directory includes: